After leaving Iraq and spending over a year in Jordan, Roben Noonoo arrived in Australia as a refugee in February 2020 with his wife and son.

 Now he's already making plans to establish his family business in his new home.

-The Australian Government’s Humanitarian Settlement Program delivered by Settlement Services International (SSI) was able to provide Mr Noonoo with a new life after he fled his home in Iraq due to the country’s political instability.
+The Humanitarian Settlement Program, funded by the Australian Government Department of Home Affairs* and delivered by Settlement Services International (SSI), was able to provide Mr Noonoo with a new life after he fled his home in Iraq due to the country’s political instability.

 Steering away from his qualifications, he developed a new passion for business.
 He went into a partnership with his brother and together they took over their father’s company that specialised in selling dried fruit – specifically dates.